Frequently Asked Questions

 What is pharmacogenetic testing?

-Within psychiatry, providers are utilizing personalized genetic testing services.
-Because our practice will focus on holistic practices, I attempt to gather as much information about every patient that we see, so that every treatment plan is individualized, evidence-based, and comprehensive.
+Within psychiatric care, providers are utilizing personalized genetic testing services.
+Because our practice will focus on holistic practices, we attempt to gather as much information about every patient that we see, so that every treatment plan is individualized, evidence-based, and comprehensive.
 Genetic testing is an additional piece of the puzzle that tells us more about your makeup and heritage than I can see from the exterior.
 It can tell us what medications might cause more side effects, what medications could potentially be helpful, and if there are any genetic anomalies that would influence your care; it cannot, unfortunately, point us to the absolutely ideal medication for you.
 It is generally affordable, and we utilize Genesight services.

 Will my insurance cover my visit?